 In the majority of our volunteer locations, the school or a local cook will be making most (if not all) of your meals.
-Although we LOVE the tacos in Mexico, borscht in Russia, and curry in Thailand, your new diet may not include all of the nutrients and vitamins your body is used.
+Although we LOVE the tacos in Mexico, gallo pinto in Central America, and curry in Thailand, your new diet may not include all of the nutrients and vitamins your body is used.
 Some cultures (especially in Eastern Europe) don't eat as many fresh fruits and vegetables with their meals as you might at home.

 Our suggestion?
 Bring daily vitamins!
 Taking a daily multivitamin, and even Vitamin C, will help your body adjust to the new diet without losing any of those key nutrients.

 Your body will need some time to adjust to the food so we suggest packing common medicines (some medicines are hard to find) to help you settle your stomach.
 You'll also want basically all the OTC medicine you may use at home and just bring it with you in case you can't find the equivalent in country.